 "The principal developed areas that are most at risk for flooding include the northern half of Goat Island, the Harbor/Lower Thames area, portions of the Navy base, the area around 3rd Street / Training Station Road, and the Price, Goose and Cherry Necks.
-"Undeveloped" flood plain areas include the large floodplain extending north from Ocean
+"Undeveloped" flood plain areas include the large floodplain extending north from Ocean Drive more or less through the Newport Country Club to Brenton Cove at Harrison

-FEMA A-Zone vs. AE-Zone
+FEMA VE-Zone vs. A-Zone